Early years pupil premium

 - Child turns three or four on or before 31 December, check carried out in January.

-Providers will receive a document listing all children who are eligible for Early Years Pupil Premium at the same time they receive their Statement of Grant.
+Following each funding period's headcount, providers will receive their financial statement listing all children who are eligible for Early Years Pupil Premium.

 Early Years Pupil Premium funding will be calculated per funding period and paid as a lump sum at the end of each funding period in July, December and March.